Originally published 2016, updated October 2025

 The Neuroendocrine testing capability from Wren Laboratories is not new.
 They’ve been around for some time and I remember the “Wren Test” being talked about some years ago.
 Back then it was receiving mixed reviews from patients and physicians.
 Looking at where they are in 2020, it looks like they’ve been busy and have new data.

-According to their website, the NETest is a non-invasive procedure that uses a blood sample to inform your doctor what the activity of your tumor is at the time your blood was drawn.
+According to their website, the NETest is a non-invasive procedure that uses a blood sample to inform your doctor what the activity of your tumour is at the time your blood was drawn.
 Use of the NETest provides additional information about disease status that is complementary to imaging and may decrease radiation exposure by decreasing the need for repetitive imaging.
-NETest provides an assessment of treatment responses in neuroendocrine tumor patients in conjunction with standard clinical assessment.
+NETest provides an assessment of treatment responses in neuroendocrine tumour patients in conjunction with standard clinical assessment.
 Interpretation of the test will facilitate identification of active disease and enable a determination of the efficacy of the current treatment modality.
 NETest is as easy as having your blood drawn and provides clinicians and patients with the information to better manage treatment.

 Read more by clicking here